Technigo/project-survey/README.md

 ## The problem
 Before I started to code I decided what question I wanted to ask in the survey.
 After that I clarified the logic, I added  the questions in different components and defined the states for each question in the Form.js component.
 I rendered all the questions and added some styling to the page.
 When I was done with the “core” of the survey I started to code the more advanced features:

--show different components
+- Show different components
--show a summary of the user’s submissions
+- Show a summary of the user’s submissions

 I had some problems understanding how to make it work.
 I solved it by asking my team members, my teacher during a one to one and looking through stackoverflow.